o1y/statamic-flexible-width/README.md

 </div>
 ```

+## Need support with your Statamic project?

+> 👋 Hey, I'm Oli, creative nerd & full-stack developer based in Berlin.
+If you need any help with your Statamic or web project, let me know!
+I've been doing this for over 10 years, so I've got you covered.
+> Let's have a chat: mail@olivermesieh.com

 ## Buy me a coffee

 I'm happy to share this addon with the community for free.
 If you'd like to support my work, please [sponsor me on GitHub](https://github.com/sponsors/o1y/).
 ## Credits

-This addon is an extension of the [Width Fieldtype for Statamic](https://statamic.com/).
+This addon is an extension of the Width Fieldtype for [Statamic](https://statamic.com/).